TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 If these erros have haunted you, you have our condolences, all of these would have been completely avoided if the langauge had some version of `Maybe`, or even some bare bones type system in case of python.

 All of the safety provided by `Maybe` types has 1 potential drawback: When using `Maybe` types, one eventually runs into a problem that looks something like this:
-- While solving a complicated problem, one would break it down into simpler parts, that would correspond to many tiny funtions, that will come to gether to form the functions which solves the problem.
+- While solving a complicated problem, one would break it down into simpler parts, that would correspond to many tiny functions, that will come to gether to form the functions which solves the problem.
 - Turns out that one the functions, maybe something in the very beginning returns a `Maybe Integer` instead of an `Integer`.
 - This means that the next function along the chain, would have had to have its input type as `Maybe Integer` to account for the potentially case of `Nothing`.
 - This also forces the output type to be a `Maybe` type, this makes sense, if the process fails in the beginning, one might not want to continue.